The New Frontier of Urban-Rural Sustainability

 Designed by onebite, the multi-functional space takes the urban aesthetic of the GREEN@COMMUNITY network and recontextualises it for a rural setting.

 The Centre is conceived as an organic form that transforms intuitively to accommodate a diverse programme ranging from waste management and recycling to ecotourism exhibitions and community activities.
-The interior architecture prioritises environmental stewardship through passive design principles, such as high-level windows that facilitate optimal cross-ventilation and an influx of natural light that reduces reliance on artificial illumination.
+The interior architecture prioritises environmental stewardship through passive design principles, such as maximising natural light to reduce reliance on artificial lighting.

 Structural Flexibility and Modular Systems